 The Heartland Institute is one of the world’s leading free-market think tanks.
 It is a national nonprofit research and education organization based in Arlington Heights, Illinois.
-Its mission is to discover, develop, and promote free-market solutions to social and economic problems.
+Its mission since its founding in 1984 is to discover, develop, and promote free-market solutions to social and economic problems.

 We are an “action tank” as well as a “think tank,” and we measure our success by the impact we have in the real world.
 The Heartland Institute plays an essential role in the national (and increasingly in the international) movement for personal liberty and limited government.
 We are the pipeline between the freedom movement’s leading writers and thinkers and the nation’s 8,400 national and state elected officials.

 Because we are effective, we have been the subject of unfair criticism and even libel by various liberal advocacy groups, elected officials, and even Wikipedia.
 Please see the “Reply to Our Critics” page where we answer our critics and set the record straight.
 We hope you will defend us, when you can, in the comments fields of websites that defame us and in conversations with friends and colleagues.